 Step 5.
 Accessing Moodle.

-After you have ran the installer and you have moodle setup, you NEED to revert permissions so that it is no longer writable using the below command:
+After you have run the installer and you have Moodle setup, you NEED to revert permissions so that it is no longer writable using the below command:

 Congratulations!
 You have successfully installed Moodle.
 Thanks for using this tutorial for installing Moodle on Ubuntu 14.04 system.
 For additional help or useful information, we recommend you to check the official Moodle website.